 Backyard golf or a mini-golf course are good examples, and they’re easier than you think!
 Pre-made mini-golf kits are available, or if you’re a DIYer, then you can make your own obstacles out of poster board, plywood, or whatever else you’ve got on hand.

 Lawn Scrabble, bowling, and ladder toss are among other backyard favorites, but if you want even more ideas, check out Country Living’s list of lawn games here.

 That’s right!
 It’s surprisingly easy to turn your backyard into a movie theater.
 Projectors for this very purpose are inexpensive online and you can make the movie screen yourself out of PVC pipe and a drop cloth.
-Plans for a DIY screen can be found here.
 Just add comfy seating, blankets and popcorn to make it a movie night!

 With enough potted plants, you can do anything!
-This trick works on decks, patios and terraces.
+This trick works on decks, patios, and terraces.
 If you’re looking for a mix of greenery and privacy, enclose your outdoor space with large potted plants.
-Choose tropicals like tall palms for a jungle theme—though in colder climates, you’ll have to move them indoors for the winter.
+Choose tropicals like tall palms for a jungle theme—though, in colder climates, you’ll have to move them indoors during winter months.
 Potted box hedges and evergreens can be left outside all year.
 Add some hanging plants to fill in gaps, and if you have space, a few smaller potted flowers for interest.
 Finish with a table, comfortable seating, and you’ll have a shady green space all your own to spend the summer.

 Do any of these ideas sound good?
 Let us know if you plan on tackling any of these projects.
 We’d love to see your pictures!

 Amber Kanuckel is a freelance writer from rural Ohio who loves all things outdoors.
 She specializes in home, garden, environmental, and green living topics.